Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around Australia’s most beautiful state!

-We spent the morning at the beautiful Boat Harbour Beach; golden sands, clear blue water and gorgeous coastal scenery!
+We spent the morning at the beautiful Boat Harbour Beach with golden sands, clear blue water and gorgeous coastal scenery!

 From here it was a 1.5-hour drive down to one of Tasmania’s highlights; Cradle Mountain.

 After checking into our hotel, we headed down to complete the Dove Lake hike.
-A gorgeous, easy hike that is perfect to do around sunset.
+Here we found a gorgeous, easy hike that is perfect to do around sunset.

 - Where we stayed: Cradle Mountain Hotel

-This was above our budget, but the convenience and lack of more affordable accommodation close to the park made this a winner in our eyes.
+The Cradle Mountain Hotel was above our budget.
+But the convenience and lack of more affordable accommodation close to the park made this a winner in our eyes.